HackYourFuture/study/the-internet/cors.md

 - `https://my-super-application.com/images/background.png`
 - `https://my-super-application.com/images/logo.png`

 The browser has no issues loading them and my application is working just fine!
-Now I want to rely on [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) APIs to query new resources on the web *(ND: While fetch is a more modern implementation, both APIs offer similar capabilities)*.
+Now I want to rely on [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) to query new resources on the web *(Note: While fetch is a more modern implementation, both ways offer similar capabilities)*.

 The user does something on my page and I now need to display a new image.
-In the first version of the application, the image is stored at the same origin.
+In the first version of the application, the image is stored at the same web site.
 I can use `fetch` to get the resource at `https://my-super-application.com/images/super-image.png`:

 ```js
 async function getImage() {